Stages of a Personal Injury Case

 Make your claim against the party responsible for your injury.
 Hire a lawyer to file your personal injury lawsuit.

 This is the review of evidence and claims provided by the plaintiff (you, the injured party) and the defendant (the person allegedly responsible for your injuries.)

 The lawyer(s) representing each party will gather evidence and prepare their case for trial.
 This process may include:

 - 7. Pre-trial Mediation

 Right before you step into a courtroom to settle your personal injury claim, a judge or mediator will sit down with you and the defending party.
-This is your final chance to negotiate settlement before the court proceedings.
+This is your final chance to negotiate a settlement before the court proceedings.

 The closer attorneys get to trial, the more likely both parties are open to compromise.
 Settlement lets everyone feel validated without losing entirely.

-While settling your personal injury case may provide you with guaranteed compensation without the stress of a trial, only you can decide if settlement is the correct move for your case.
+While settling your personal injury case may provide you with guaranteed compensation without the stress of a trial, only you can decide if a settlement is the correct move for your case.
 Consult with your attorney and understand all your options before making this decision.